-Monks & Moorings walk
+Monks & moorings walk

-You will pass historic Sinai House, enjoy wonderful views from the Needwood scarp, pass through ancient woodlands and complete the links with the future by visiting new woodlands planted as part of the developing National Forest.
+You will pass the historic Sinai House, enjoy wonderful views from the Needwood scarp, pass through ancient woodlands and complete the links with the future by visiting new woodlands planted as part of the developing National Forest.

 Points of Interest

 Once an open cast gravel pit, Branston Water Park is now an oasis for wildlife and home to many species of plants, birds, and insects, both common and nationally rare.
 This a great spot for a picnic en route and a great place to catch a glimpse of the grebes and other diving birds fishing on the lake.